duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-model-first.md

 ?

-Now that we have a couple of entities, it?s time to add an association (or relationship) between them.
+Now that we have a couple of entities, it's time to add an association (or relationship) between them.

 -   Right-click on the design surface and select **Add New -&gt; Association?**
 -   Make one end of the relationship point to **Blog** with a multiplicity of **One** and the other end point to **Post** with a multiplicity of **Many**